survivejs/maintenance-book/manuscript/code-quality/01-linting.md

   1. Run ESLint with autofixing on files you are committing.
   2. Run Jest tests related to files you are committing.
   3. Format files you are committing with Prettier.
-(See the next chapter for more details.)
+(See the *Code Formatting* chapter for more details.)
   4. Add changes caused by autofixing and reformatting to your commit.

 * Every time you commit an *.scss* file: